 For a detailed review of Novo Nordisk's compliance with and deviations from the applicable recommendations please see the following:

-- Danish Corporate Governance Recommendations (2013) - NASDAQ OMX Copenhagen
+- Danish Corporate Governance Recommendations (2013) - NASDAQ Copenhagen

 - Corporate Governance Listing Standards (2013) - New York Stock Exchange

 In accordance with art.
 107b of the Danish Financial Statements Act Novo Nordisk has prepared a Statutory Corporate Governance Report (in Danish "Lovpligtig redegørelse for virksomhedsledelse, jf. årsregnskabslovens § 107 b").
 The reports for 2009, 2010, 2011, 2012 and 2013 can be found below: